-three sample periods.
+percent of the population.
+Blacks are 5-6 percent of the population in the average district in the 2SLS sample.
+Thus negative coefficients on segregation in these regressions would indicate that in more segregated MSAs Blacks are less likely to be spread evenly across districts, which would be one explanation for their efficacy decreasing in segregation.
+However, as the results of the first row of the table indicate, segregation is positively and significantly associated with the fraction of districts that are under 10 percent Black in all three sample periods.
 We consider districts that are more than 10 percent Black as "heavily" Black for our northern sample, where only 5-10 percent of districts fall in this category.
 But there is heterogeneity in percent Black amongst this group of districts.
 In an un-tabled regression we create dummies for 0-10, 10-25, 25-50 and 50 or more percent Black to allow for the impact of segregation to differ across the three categories of "heavily" Black districts.
 We find no such variation.
-Blacks are significantly less likely to be living in districts that are 10-25 percent Black.
-Blacks are less likely, but not significantly so, to be living in districts that are 25-50 and 50 percent or more Black with the exception of 50 percent or more in the 1970s where the relationship is positive and insignificant.
+Blacks in more segregated MSAs are significantly less likely to be living in districts that are 10-25 percent Black.
+Blacks in more segregated MSAs are less likely, but not significantly so, to be living in districts that are 25-50 and 50 percent or more Black with the exception of 50 percent or more in the 1970s where the relationship is positive and insignificant.
 Thus we find no evidence that segregation lessens Black efficacy by isolating Blacks in heavily Black districts.

-In the final row of Table IV we measure the spread of Blacks across districts within an MSA using a different metric: the standard deviation of the districts' percent Black.
+In the final row of Table V we measure the spread of Blacks across districts within an MSA using a different metric: the standard deviation of the districts' percent Black.
 (The limitation of this measure is, of course, that it is not defined for MSAs whose residents are all assigned to the same district.)
 Once again, we find no evidence of segregation increasing the variation in percent Black across districts.
 In the 1970s and 1980s there is no significant relationship between segregation and standard deviation of percent Black.
 (The coefficient is positive in the 1970s and negative in the 1980s.)
 In the 1990s the standard deviation of percent Black is significantly decreasing in segregation, implying once again that in this decade the degree to which Blacks are spread evenly across districts is increasing in segregation.
 Cameron, Epstein and O'Halloran (1996) assert that substantive representation of Blacks is decreasing in the standard deviation of district percent Black in an area.
-Assuming their assertion correct, the results of Table IV

-Panel B provide no evidence that district configuration is the mechanism by which segregation has lessened Black political efficacy across three decades.49
+Assuming their assertion correct, the results of Table V Panel B provide no evidence that district configuration is the mechanism by which segregation has lessened Black political efficacy across three decades.51